Voltage-tunable spin supercurrent nonreciprocity reaching 100% efficiency: Introduction

-In this work, we solve all of the above challenges and also propose a new definition for the spin supercurrent diode effect (spin SDE) which experimentally should be more practical to measure.
-We show that by using (1) conventional superconductors, which are abundant, and (2) no spin-orbit interactions, but rather an electric voltage, it is possible to obtain a (3) spin supercurrent diode efficiency reaching 100\%, meaning that the system completely forbids spin transport in one direction whereas it transport spins with zero energy loss in the other direction.
+Here, we solve all of the above challenges and also propose a new definition of a non-reciprocal spin supercurrent (NSS), which has a well-defined measurement protocol experimentally.
+The NSS predicted in this manuscript measures the spin-polarization of the critical charge supercurrent through the junction, the latter easily tunable via current-bias, thus circumventing the incapability to exert any experimental control of the spin supercurrent-phase relation based on present technology.
+We show that by using (1) conventional superconductors, which are abundant, and (2) no spin-orbit interactions, but rather an electric voltage, it is possible to obtain (3) a NSS efficiency reaching 100\%, meaning that the spin polarization of the critical charge supercurrent is nonzero along one direction while zero in the other direction.
+In other words, we introduce the concept of a directionally-dependent and electrically controllable spin-polarized supercurrent, and show that it gives rise to an experimentally measurable signature.